Data processing addendum

 (v) in Clause 18(b), disputes will be resolved before the courts of Ireland; and

-(vi) the Annexes of the EU SCCs shall be populated with the information set out in the corresponding Annexes to this DPA; and
+(vi) the Annexes of the SCCs shall be populated with the information set out in the corresponding Annexes to this DPA;

 2.13 General Customer obligations.
-Without limiting Customer’s other obligations under the Agreement, Customer shall: (a) comply at all times with the Applicable Data Protection Laws in its processing of Data, including (but not limited to) when Customer discloses Data to Deputy under the Agreement, and provide Deputy with such cooperation, assistance and information as Deputy may reasonably request to comply with its obligations under the Applicable Data Protection Laws; (b) ensure that any instructions it issues to Deputy comply with the Applicable Data Protection Laws; (c) ensure that it has provided notice and obtained (or will obtain) all consents and rights necessary under Applicable Data Protection Laws to process personal data (including but not limited to any special categories of data) and to enable Deputy to provide the Services pursuant to the Agreement (including this DPA); (d) ensure that any Data provided to Deputy is limited to only what is necessary in order for Deputy to provide the Services and such Data is accurate and up- to-date to the best of Customer's knowledge at the time that it is provided to Deputy; (e) use all reasonable endeavours to promptly notify Deputy upon becoming aware that Data has become inaccurate or out of date; and (f) not do or permit to be done anything within its knowledge or control which may cause or otherwise result in Deputy being in breach of the Applicable Data Protection Laws.
+Without limiting Customer’s other obligations under the Agreement, Customer shall: (a) comply at all times with the Applicable Data Protection Laws in its processing of Customer Personal Data, including (but not limited to) when Customer discloses Customer Personal Data to Deputy under the Agreement, and provide Deputy with such cooperation, assistance and information as Deputy may reasonably request to comply with its obligations under the Applicable Data Protection Laws; (b) ensure that any instructions it issues to Deputy comply with the Applicable Data Protection Laws; (c) ensure that it has provided notice and obtained (or will obtain) all consents and rights necessary under Applicable Data Protection Laws to process Customer Personal Data (including but not limited to any special categories of data) and to enable Deputy to provide the Services pursuant to the Agreement (including this DPA); (d) ensure that any Customer Personal Data provided to Deputy is limited to only what is necessary in order for Deputy to provide the Services and such Customer Personal Data is accurate and up-to-date to the best of Customer's knowledge at the time that it is provided to Deputy; (e) use all reasonable endeavours to promptly notify Deputy upon becoming aware that Customer Personal Data has become inaccurate or out of date; and (f) not do or permit to be done anything within its knowledge or control which may cause or otherwise result in Deputy being in breach of the Applicable Data Protection Laws.

 2.14 Exclusions and limitations of liability.
 Notwithstanding anything to the contrary in the Agreement or this DPA, the liability of each party and each party’s affiliates under this DPA shall be subject to the exclusions and limitations of liability set out in the Agreement.